LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

    You will notice Paul added a chore to the top of his current iteration.
-   While refactoring is a task that he needs to complete this week, it doesn’t change anything from the user’s perspective.
+   While refactoring is a task that he needs to complete this week, it doesn't change anything from the user's perspective.
 Thus, calling it a story would be incorrect.
-Since it’s not a user story, he isn’t estimating it.
+Since it's not a user story, he isn't estimating it.
 Completing this chore will make his future user stories easier to accomplish!
 Paul thinks it will take him around 2 hours to complete this task.